CampusDiscover - Campus info & social discovery App

 What I learned

-• With limited time and a small sample, use multiple methods to quickly validate and keep the project moving.
+With limited time and a small sample, I learned to use multiple research methods to quickly validate early insights and keep the project moving.

-• With limited time and a small sample, use multiple methods to quickly validate and keep the project moving.
+With limited time and a small sample, I learned to use multiple research methods to quickly validate early insights and keep the project moving.

-• With limited time and a small sample, use multiple methods to quickly validate and keep the project moving.
+With limited time and a small sample, I learned to use multiple research methods to quickly validate early insights and keep the project moving.

-• Frequent self-reviews helped me catch issues early and refine the design.
+Keeping frequent self-reviews and owning my mistakes helped me catch issues early and learn faster.

-• Frequent self-reviews helped me catch issues early and refine the design.
+Keeping frequent self-reviews and owning my mistakes helped me catch issues early and learn faster.

-• Frequent self-reviews helped me catch issues early and refine the design.
+Keeping frequent self-reviews and owning my mistakes helped me catch issues early and learn faster.

 Background